Escape from the self-imposed genre ghetto (Wish Fulfillment, Part 2)

 And this was where the essay began to resonate with my thoughts on examining our medium’s rules, seeing which ones actually serve us and our audiences, and looking at advancing the form in terms of the ways it can deliver meaning to an audience as well as the types of meaning that can be thus conveyed.

-In Chabon’s definition, rather than a rule, wish fulfilment can clearly be seen as merely a convention of a certain genre of games.
-The lack of clarity on this point, coupled with the fact that until quite recently a primarily male, young adult audience was thought of by many as essentially the audience for games, and that this also coincides closely with the marketing of such games, it’s easy to unravel why it came to be held as such a sacred truth.
-In fact, I don’t want to nullify the idea: if you are trying to make a story-driven action game intended as a power-fantasy for members of this demographic, it is clearly worth consideration.
+In Chabon’s rubric, rather than a rule, wish fulfillment can clearly be seen as the convention of a certain genre of games.
+The fact until quite recently a primarily male, young adult audience was thought of by many as essentially the audience for games makes it easy to unravel why rather than being understood as a convention it came to be held as such a sacred truth.
+And it remains true if you are trying to make a story-driven action game intended as a power-fantasy for members of this demographic, wish fulfillment is clearly worth consideration.

-But wish fulfilment is a “rule” only as much as any element set forth by How to Draw Comics the Marvel Way constitutes a rule for all two-dimensional art.
-I also think that taken to its logical conclusion, the result—and one that we can certainly see in games—is very limited types of characters, particularly protagonists, being created.
+But it’s a “rule” only as much as any element set forth by How to Draw Comics the Marvel Way constitutes a rule for all two-dimensional art.
+I also think taken to its logical conclusion, the result—and one we can certainly see in games—is very limited types of characters, particularly protagonists, being created.
 To draw a parallel to yet another medium, this is what has led to the recently criticized lack of diversity in film.

 As for games, I had to fight hard for the race and gender mix of playable characters in Diablo II: many players and team members said they did not want to play female characters or characters of color.
-My feeling was that presenting people with a variety of backgrounds and motivations was important to the creation of an expansive, rich, and well rounded world, as was a sense of inclusiveness for players.
-In fact, this might be called wish fulfillment, just not in the commonly understood way that panders to a homogeneous demographic.
+My feeling was that presenting people with a variety of backgrounds and motivations was important to the creation of an expansive, rich, and well-rounded world, as was a sense of inclusiveness for players.
+In fact, this might be called wish fulfillment, just not in the commonly understood way of pandering to a homogeneous demographic.

-In ChronoBlade, sadly, I lost this fight: Lucas was supposed to be Asian, Thera was supposed to be both brown (Minoan) and a tough warrior; none of this came to pass.
-We still wrote Thera as we had envisioned her but there was some cognitive dissonance because of her stereotypical appearance.
+In ChronoBlade, sadly, I lost this fight: Lucas was supposed to be Asian, Thera was supposed to be a tough Mycenaean warrior; none of this came to pass.
+We still wrote Thera as we had envisioned her, but there was some cognitive dissonance because of her stereotypical appearance.
 The characters were still decently varied, just not as much as I’d have liked.
-Certainly a large number of other factors were involved in the greater success of the former and the lesser of the latter, but I’d argue that this is essentially the first choice the player was presented with in both games, and so of major importance to the player’s decision to engage with them or not.
+Certainly a large number of other factors were involved in the greater success of the former and the lesser of the latter, but I’d argue this is essentially the first choice the player was presented with in both games, and so of major importance to the player’s decision to engage with them or not.

-Another factor that holds back ghettoization in games is the constant change that keeps stagnation from taking hold.
+Another factor holding back ghettoization in games is the constant change keeping stagnation from taking hold.
 For example, looking back at early game titles on any given platform, there’s very little homogeneity, but later, “best practices” begin to emerge.
 However, things loosen up again when a new gaming device like the smartphone appears.
 Although there are occasional changes to film and literature, they are much more incremental (with a few exceptions), and so do less in terms of the freeing up of forms.

-Finally, of his favorite authors, Chabon says that they,
+Finally, of his favorite authors, Chabon says they,

 […] derive their power and their entertainment value from a fruitful self-consciousness about the conventions of their chosen genre, a heightened awareness of its history, of the cycle of innovation, exhaustion, and replenishment.
 When it comes to conventions, their central impulse is not to flout or to follow them but, flouting or following to play.